treymarc/multiwii-gui-swing/README.md

 			build/mwi-swing.sh

-* On Mac OS X just the MultiWiiConf.app in the mac-bundle/target folder
+* On Mac OS X just run the MultiWiiConf.app in the mac-bundle/target folder

 BLUETOOTH